wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 Enabling dashboard visualization
 --------------------------------

-Once the configuration is complete, you can enable the corresponding Security Information Management module on the Wazuh Dashboard.
-This will provide you with additional details and insights of events, as illustrated in the screenshot below.
+After finishing the configuration, you can activate the Security Information Management module on the Wazuh Dashboard.
+This will offer you more information and insights about events, as shown in the screenshot below.

-    .. thumbnail:: ../../../images/aws/aws-dashboard-event.png
+    .. thumbnail:: /images/aws/aws-dashboard.png
+       :title: Amazon AWS dashboard
+       :alt: AWS dashboard
        :align: center
+       :width: 80%

+    .. thumbnail:: /images/aws/aws-events.png
+       :title: Amazon AWS events
+       :alt: AWS events
+       :align: center
-      :width: 70%
+       :width: 80%

-To learn more, see the `modules <https://documentation.wazuh.com/current/user-manual/wazuh-dashboard/settings.html#modules>`_ section.
+For further information, please refer to the `modules <https://documentation.wazuh.com/current/user-manual/wazuh-dashboard/settings.html#modules>`_ section.